 - Threshold injuries must be confirmed and verified on a case-by-case basis

-- The capacity of a person’s state of functionality will be compared to before and after the injury
+- The capacity of a person’s state of functionality will be compared to what it was before and after the injury

 What Types of Damages Can You Pursue?

-If you meet the eligibility for a threshold injury, you may be able to pursue compensation for other types of damages, including:
+If you are eligible under the threshold injury law, you may be able to pursue compensation for other damages, including:

 - Lost wages